Pricing for AI Agents

 The observability and insights dashboard provides:

-An industry expert noted: "Billing infrastructure becomes the new revenue and cost intelligence layer.
+As industry analysis notes: "Billing infrastructure becomes the new revenue and cost intelligence layer.
 Companies with flexible billing can experiment with new pricing strategies faster, unlocking new economic value and agility."

 Selecting the Right Billing Partner for Your AI Agent Strategy